great-expectations/great_expectations/docs/source/distributional_expectations.rst

 * :func:`expect_column_kl_divergence_to_be <great_expectations.dataset.base.DataSet.expect_column_kl_divergence_to_be>`

-For continuous data, the expect_column_numerical_distribution_to_be expectation uses the Kolmogorov-Smirnov (KS) test, which compares the actual and expected cumulative densities of the data.
+For continuous data, the expect_column_bootstrapped_ks_test_p_value_greater_than expectation uses the Kolmogorov-Smirnov (KS) test, which compares the actual and expected cumulative densities of the data.
 Because of the partition_object's piecewise uniform approximation of the expected distribution, the test would be overly sensitive to differences when used with a sample of data of much larger than the size of the partition.
 The expectation consequently uses a bootstrapping method to sample the provided data into samples of the same size as the partition and uses the mean of the resulting pvalues as the final test's pvalue.

-* :func:`expect_column_numerical_distribution_to_be <great_expectations.dataset.base.DataSet.expect_column_numerical_distribution_to_be>`
+* :func:`expect_column_bootstrapped_ks_test_p_value_greater_than <great_expectations.dataset.base.DataSet.expect_column_bootstrapped_ks_test_p_value_greater_than>`

-For categorical data, the expect_column_frequency_distribution_to_be expectation uses the Chi-Squared test.
+For categorical data, the expect_column_chisquare_test_p_value_greater_than expectation uses the Chi-Squared test.
 The provided weights are scaled to the size of the data in the tested column at the time of the test.

-* :func:`expect_column_frequency_distribution_to_be <great_expectations.dataset.base.DataSet.expect_column_frequency_distribution_to_be>`
+* :func:`expect_column_chisquare_test_p_value_greater_than <great_expectations.dataset.base.DataSet.expect_column_chisquare_test_p_value_greater_than>`